bankfrick/psd2-docs/source/includes/_AIS.md

 Give detailed information about the addressed account.

-Give detailed information about the addressed account together with balance information
+Give detailed information about the addressed account together with balance information.

 **Request Parameters**